 Though ovarian cancer can still be avoided if a responsible chicken owner can provide all the nutrients the chickens need in their body, unhealthy and malnourished chickens might suffer from premature damage in their ovaries.

 Calcium deficiency can cause the shells of the eggs to be thin and brittle.
-Thus, when a hen starts to lay eggs, there is a tendency that the internal pressure of producing an egg can cause internal damage to the reproductive system of the hen.
+Thus, when a hen starts to lay eggs, there is a tendency that the internal pressure of producing an egg can cause internal damage to the hen’s reproductive system.

 4. Gender-switching

-This sometimes makes it change its hormone and can also acquire the physical traits and features of a rooster.
-Some of which include the wattles, plumages, sudden growth of the comb but the worst thing that could happen is to either stop or slow down the egg production.
+This sometimes makes it change its hormone and can also acquire a rooster’s physical traits and features.
+Some of these include the wattles, plumages, and sudden growth of the comb, but the worst thing that could happen is to stop or slow down egg production.

 5. Are you sure that your hen is not a rooster?